wclenhardt/learning-resources/docs/index.md

 # Overview

-## What is a hackweek?
+## What is a hurricane data hack session?

+A hurricane data hack session is a response to the requirement to conduct what would have been face-to-face meetings with virtual meetings.
+The hack session is a training scaled to fit a more focused time block.
+The focused session is designed to be accomplished within a window of approximately 2.5 - 3 hours.
+The hack sessions are organized to follow a trajectory that is loosely modeled on the "Hackweek Model."

 [The hackweek model](https://doi.org/10.1073/pnas.1717196115) has emerged in the data science community as a powerful tool for fostering exchange of ideas in research and computation by providing training in modern data analysis workflows.
-In contrast to conventional academic conferences or workshops, hackweeks are intensive and interactive, facilitated by three core components: tutorials on state-of-the-art methodologies, peer-learning, and on-site project work in a collaborative environment.
+In contrast to conventional academic conferences or workshops, hackweeks are intensive and interactive, facilitated by three core components:
+1. tutorials on state-of-the-art methodologies,
+2. peer-learning, and
+3. [on-site] project work in a collaborative environment.
 Compared to hackathons typically focused on software development, hackweeks have a greater focus on learning and open-ended projects as informal education and peer learning opportunities.
 This setup is particularly powerful for sciences that require not only domain-specific